comexr/audio-presets/README.md

 1. Install Pulse Effects or Easy Effects on your system, depending on which sound server your operating system is using.
 2. Download the correct preset for your model laptop for the correct program.
-   So if you have a Clevo NLx0MU and installed Pulse Effects you should download NLxMU_pulse.json You can open a terminal and execute the following command if you're not sure what your model laptop is:
+   So if you have a Clevo NLx0MU and installed Pulse Effects you should download NLx0MU_pulse.json You can open a terminal and execute the following command if you're not sure what your model laptop is:
-    sudo dmidecode | grep "Name:" | head -n 1
+    sudo dmidecode -s system-product-name
 3. Open the program (PulseEffects or EasyEffects) to create the necessary folders
 4. Copy/Paste the downloaded file to: ~/.config/[PulseEffects or easyeffects]/output/
 5. The preset should now be selectable in the program